-Figure 4: USAR Training Methodology.
+Figure 8: USAR training methodology.

-Before a USAR team commits to international deployment, it must understand that its mission abroad encompasses more than search and rescue activities.
-Very often USAR operations and the beginning of early relief activities overlap; the USAR team should be prepared to assist LEMA, as possible, prior to its demobilisation.
+Before a USAR Team commits to a deployment, it must understand that its mission may encompass more than search and rescue activities.
+Very often USAR operations and the beginning of early relief activities overlap; the USAR Team may be in a position to assist with other necessary operations at the request of the LEMA.
+Teams should only accept assignments commensurate with their capabilities.

-The USAR team, in consultation with its sponsoring organisation, should determine early on during a deployment if it will be able to assist with early relief.
-If it agrees to do so, it should confirm with the OSOCC Manager what it can do and how long it will be able to do it.
-This will assist the OSOCC Manager in scheduling such offers with LEMA.
+The USAR Team, in consultation with its sponsoring organisation, should determine early on during a deployment if it will be able to assist with early relief.
+If it agrees to do so, it should confirm with the UCC Manager what it can do and how long it will be able to do it.
+This will assist the UCC Manager in scheduling such offers with the LEMA.